Vytez/Checklistable/docs/checklists/tales_of_vesperia/missable_events.md

 - [ ] Sail to the west of the Manor of the Wicked to find a harvest point.
 Check it to get the **Leoluca** for Patty.

 #### Nordopolica
-- [ ] If you enter the 100 Man Melee with Flynn, you will fight Yuri at the end (PS3 and Definitive Edition)
+- [ ] If you enter the 100 Man Melee with Flynn, you will fight Yuri at the end.
-- [ ] If you talk to the left Receptionist at the Arena, you can enter the **Tag Team Tournament- Challenger** (PS3 and Definitive Edition)
+- [ ] If you talk to the left Receptionist at the Arena, you can enter the **Tag Team Tournament - Challenger**.
-- [ ] Enter Aurnion for the **Letter of Challenge (Flynn)** (Rest at Yuri's Room in Zaphias for the PS3 and Definitive Edition).
-If you have cleared (Golden Soldier) and (Avenging Soldiers Final Part), you have three out of the four Invitations now (Arena Final Part)

 - [ ] In Capua Nor, you can find Nan if you have completed 100% of the Monster Book.
 You will get Karol's **Manly Man** title (Monster Book Final Part)
 - [ ] In Capua Torim, talk to the Sailor near the slide.
 Patty will learn **Critical Moment** (PS3 and Definitive Edition)